 Aging of Tequila:

-There are three distinctive types of premium tequila: Blanco (also called silver), reposado (meaning: rested), and anejo (meaning: old).
+There are three distinctive types of tequila: Blanco (also called silver), reposado (meaning: rested), and anejo (meaning: old).
 Blanco tequilas are unaged – or at least unaged in wooden barrels.
 They have the purest agave flavor, sweet with a little bite.
 Reposado tequilas are aged in wooden barrels for a minimum of two months but no more than 11 months.
 Repasados still have a significant agave taste but the flavors are blended with some vanilla and caramel notes that often gained by wood aging.
 Anejo tequilas must be wood aged for at least two years, so it’s flavor and color are most affected in its aging process.
 Flavors imparted by the wood often dominate the agave flavors found in the blanco and reposado tequilas, yet anejo tequilas have deeper and more complex tastes ranging from black tea, chocolate to tannins.